theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart4.md

 ```

 in Windows with Putty:
-In SSH tab select "tunnels".
+In SSH category [+] select "tunnels".
 Add

 Source port: 8080
 Destination: localhost:8080

-Click add and log in to Taito.
+Click add and log in to Taito as usual.

 Activate anvio